Midterm elections are swiftly approaching, and as usual, I am pretty clueless… in general, yes, but I meant about who should get my vote. Here’s why:

 So, what was I talking about?
 Oh yeah, the image of the fetus with the rifle-bearing immigrant child.
 So it’s uninformed, but the other reason it bothers me is that it pits those who are pro-life against those who would advocate for the rights of immigrants.

-I like social justice, and I’m into women’s rights.
+I’m interested in social justice, and I’m into women’s rights.
 I know that sometimes women, oftentimes very young women, get faced with a terrible choice and they are given a million reasons to choose abortion.
 I certainly understand that an unplanned pregnancy affects the rights of women in a much greater way than it affects men.
 It is our body that swells up, our feet that grow 2 shoe sizes and our bladder that never quite works properly again, not to mention our mental health that is subjected to the physical trauma of childbirth followed by an immense drop in estrogen coupled with months of sleepless night after sleepless night.
 I know that sometimes children can make education unfeasible and push women out of careers and into poverty.
 I know that if we take away the option of legal abortion, some women will still opt for illegal abortion, which may not be safe.
 But while I know all that, I still must accept that abortion is wrong.

 There go the other half of my Facebook friends.
 Dang it.